FrankwaP/mixxx-utils/install_Mixxx_with_libKeyFinder.md

 # Install Mixxx with libKeyFinder (Debian/Ubuntu)

-Since there is no Debian/Ubuntu package with libKeyFinder, we must install both from sources.
+Since there is no Debian/Ubuntu package with libKeyFinder, we must install it from sources.
 Here are instructions on how to do it.

 ## Why libKeyFinder?